other-projects-mohsin/Image-Splicing-Detection/README.md

 # Image Splicing Detection

 In this project, I independently explored Image Splicing detection through a computer vision approach.
-This work was conducted in collaboration with the Omdena team, following the completion of the official chapter project, (which is was included in the report).
+This work was conducted independently, following the completion of the official chapter project, (which was not included in the report).

 Team Lead: [Elena Burlando](https://www.linkedin.com/in/elena-burlando-43665b59/)